 \section{Introduction}

 Multiple pattern matching in strings is a fundamental problem in text and natural language processing \cite{navarro2002flexible}.
 Given a set of patterns and a text, the goal of this problem is to report all occurrences of patterns in the text.
-A representative application is regular expressions, which provide a powerful way to express a set of search patterns.
+A representative application is regular expressions, which provide a powerful way to express richer patterns using meta characters, including repetitions and wildcards.
 Another is tokenization in unsegmented natural languages such as Japanese and Chinese, which partitions a sentence into shorter units called tokens or words.
 Multiple pattern matching is essential in these applications, and its time efficiency is crucial.

 The \emph{Aho--Corasick (AC) algorithm} \cite{aho1975efficient} is a fast solution for multiple pattern matching.
 It uses an \emph{AC automaton} and performs the matching with $O(n)$ character comparisons, where $n$ is the length of an input text.
 Despite the theoretical guarantee, the practical performance of the AC algorithm is significantly affected by its internal data structure used to represent the AC automaton \cite{nieminen2007efficient}.
 Thus, carefully designing the internal data structure is vital to achieve faster matching.